Security Principles and Compliance Specifics Governing tiCrypt

 By employing sophisticated permission management, the intent is to confine insiders to their data.
 The problem is that the perimeter defenses can be defeated or avoided altogether by an inside attack.
 Once an admin account is compromised, the perimeter defense and permission management offer no protection; there is little stopping the attackers from accessing all the information within the Perimeter.
 This reaffirms that traditional data security models, including perimeter defense, are fundamentally flawed.
 Each occurring breach, compromised server, or hijacked admin account mounts evidence against the traditional model.

 Unfortunately, despite evidence mounting against the traditional model, businesses are reluctant to learn from their mistakes.
 The go-to response after a hack is to improve and strengthen security features to prevent the occurrence.
 This mentality evokes the unending cycle of poor solutions.
-To truly correct this flaw and give companies the best chance of avoiding another incident, rethinking the fundamental approach to security is essential.
+Rethinking the fundamental approach to security is essential to correct this flaw and give companies the best chance of avoiding another incident.

 The one thing the hackers (and arguably even governments) are not capable of breaching is strong encryption.
 If the data on the server is encrypted at all times with keys controlled by individual users, a data breach would reveal very little to an attacker.
-For this reason, the primary defense mechanism in tiCrypt is the reliance on user-controlled end- to-end encryption, not server security.
-When coupled with traditional defense mechanisms, tiCrypt offers a much more secure solution to data storage, sharing, and processing.
-In effect, an attacker has to defeat both the encryption-based and the perimeter-based defenses to steal data–a much more challenging task for one to be successful at.
+For this reason, the primary defense mechanism in tiCrypt is the reliance on user-controlled end-to-end encryption, not server security.
+When coupled with traditional defense mechanisms, tiCrypt offers a much more secure data storage, sharing, and processing solution.
+In effect, an attacker has to defeat both the encryption-based and the perimeter-based defenses to steal data–a much more challenging task for one to succeed.

 Encryption on modern systems

-While encryption has been long recognized as a good solution for data security, encryption is believed to be too inefficient for most situations, particularly on the client.
-With the implementation in hardware of AES-256 algorithm on both Intel and AMD processors, encryption and decryption are greatly accelerated.
-Speeds of 200-300 MB/second are possible on laptops and 1GB/second on servers. tiCrypt takes great advantage of these advances and incurs no significant penalty for the extensive use of encryption.
+While encryption has been long recognized as a good solution for data security, encryption is believed to be too inefficient for most situations, particularly for the client.
+With the implementation of hardware of the AES-256 algorithm on both Intel and AMD processors, encryption and decryption are greatly accelerated.
+200-300 MB/second speeds are possible on laptops and 1GB/second on servers. tiCrypt takes advantage of these advances and incurs no significant penalty for the extensive use of encryption.
 Since encryption is feasible on the client, the server is unburdened by the need to perform such operations across the entire usable space.
 Furthermore, client encryption is highly desirable from a security standpoint since the server is the primary hacking target.

 Key management using public key cryptography

 One of the main problems when employing encryption is managing the encryption keys of various components.
 Key management becomes a severe problem if the user must remember passwords for each independent entity that needs to be encrypted.
 Even more importantly, secure sharing requires a secure hand-off of encryption keys to another party.
-Sending such keys through other means (email, phone, etc.) would significantly undermine the security of the system.
-The elegant Solution tiCrypt uses is based on public key cryptography: each user, at account creation time, creates a public- private key pair.
+Sending such keys through other means (email, phone, etc.) would significantly undermine the system's security.
+The elegant Solution tiCrypt uses is based on public key cryptography: each user, at account creation time, creates a public-private key pair.
 Secure hand-off of encryption keys to a second party is as easy as encrypting the resource key with the public key of the intended data recipient.
-Using public-private key pairs for all participants can solve a much larger set of problems in a system like tiCrypt.
-In fact, all security features in tiCrypt are rooted in the use of public key cryptography.
+Public-private key pairs for all participants can solve a much larger set of problems in a system like tiCrypt.
+In fact, all security features in tiCrypt are rooted in public key cryptography.

 Secure components vs. End-to-end encryption

-When it comes to system security, the traditional approach is to secure each component independently in the hope that this will translate into good overall security.
+Regarding system security, the traditional approach is to secure each component independently, hoping that this will translate into good overall security.
 Typical security terms are network security (securing the network such that an attacker cannot snoop on the transmitted data), encryption-at-rest (securing the stored data through encryption so that storage devices cannot be accessed if removed from the system), and application security (securing the data while used by the application so that the information cannot be accessed by an attacker watching the application behavior).
-Security problems arise at the junction points and, more importantly, can be compromised by the users controlling the juncture points. tiCrypt's approach is to use end-to-end encryption: data is encrypted by the user as early as possible and decrypted by the intended destination.
-No other participant, including admins and hackers, can decrypt the data whether it is in transit, stored, or used by the application.
+Security problems arise at the junction points and, more importantly, can be compromised by the users controlling the juncture points. tiCrypt's approach uses end-to-end encryption: data is encrypted by the user as early as possible and decrypted by the intended destination.
+No other participant, including admins and hackers, can decrypt the data, whether in transit, stored, or used by the application.

 Strongly encrypt all data

 A classic mistake is to allow multiple levels of security for the data.
-In tiCrypt , all data has the same security level, equivalent to top security.
-While this seems restrictive, powerful sharing mechanisms in tiCrypt allow easy sharing with the large number of other participants.
-Since differences in performance for performing strong encryption are small (20% speed difference between AES-128 and AES-256), there is no practical reason to downgrade security even for low-security resources.
+In tiCrypt, all data has the same security level, equivalent to top security.
+While this seems restrictive, powerful sharing mechanisms in tiCrypt allow easy sharing with a large number of other participants.
+Since differences in performance for performing strong encryption are minor (20% speed difference between AES-128 and AES-256), there is no practical reason to downgrade security, even for low-security resources.

 The above ideas allow tiCrypt to provide extreme levels of data confinement.
-The access to each file, drive or message is fully under the control of the user that created the resource and independent of all other resources in the system.
+The access to each file, drive, or message is entirely under the control of the user that created the resource and independent of all other resources in the system.
 Without a cryptographically secure key exchange initiated by the data owner, nobody (including the system administrators) can effectively access the data.
-When coupled with advanced auditing facilities in tiCrypt , this property allows confinement and deep knowledge of any data leak.
+When coupled with advanced auditing facilities in tiCrypt, this property allows confinement and deep knowledge of any data leak.
 In the rest of this document, we discuss the properties of various mechanisms deployed in tiCrypt to ensure data security and confinement.

 Security Principles

 tiCrypt is based on three security principles: data confinement, public-key cryptography, and end-to-end encryption.
-The combination of these principles is at the core of all tiCrypt security features.
+Combining these principles is at the core of all tiCrypt security features.

 Data Confinement Through Encryption

 tiCrypt primarily employs cryptographic methods to enforce data confinement.
 Each file, upon creation, gets encrypted with a unique, independently generated AES-256 key.
 These keys get encrypted with the public keys of the users (and groups) accessing the file and are then stored on the server.
-Using end-to-end encryption, the encryption is performed before moving the data onto the server while the decryption only takes place at the destination.
-Existence of an encrypted key on the server serves now the role of the ACL but, more importantly, the file key can be recovered only if the private key is used.
+End-to-end encryption is performed before moving the data onto the server, while the decryption only occurs at the destination.
+The existence of an encrypted key on the server now serves the role of the ACL, but, more importantly, the file key can be recovered only if the private key is used.

 File sharing is performed by a secure key exchange in the browser of the file owner (as opposed to a server operation):